th0ma5w/polybius/README.md

 # example interface

 - cobbled together with [bootstrap](http://getbootstrap.com/) and [angularjs](http://angularjs.org/)
-- "works on my my machine" or in this case my phone
+- "works on my machine" or in this case my phone

 ### opml subscriptions